silnrsi/grcompiler/README.md

 ## BUILDING

-The grcompiler can currently be built with sever build scripts.
+The grcompiler can currently be built with several build systems.
 The primary cross-platform build system is CMake.
 We require CMake 3.0 or above.

 ### CMake